“The Road to Shambala” (Three Dog Night)

 Answer: These words are true.
 Being above the world, unmoved, letting go, indifferent to it, not doing a single thing, is called following the Way.
 Not seeing a single thing is called seeing the Way.
 Not knowing a single thing is called cultivating the Way.
 Not practising a single thing is called practising the Way.
 Thus it is said to be easy to enter and easy to follow.
 (Bodhidharma’s Method for Quieting the Mind)

-The job is to first undo negative thinking in order to get positive enough so that we are able to go in the right direction; then, to drop all thinking, drop all negative and all positive thinking.
+The job is first to undo negative thinking in order to get positive enough so that we are able to go in the right direction.
+Then, to drop all thinking—drop all negative and all positive thinking.
 When that happens we discover that we are in the realm of knowingness, of omniscience; we have no need to think as everything is known.
 And we are all-joyous and totally free.
 Knowing everything, there’s nothing to think about.
 Thinking is just relating some things to other things, connecting things together.
 Knowing everything, we know the unity, the oneness, and there’s no need to relate things to each other by thought.
 Thereby we are free, free of all concepts of separation and limitation.
 This leaves us free to use the mind should we want to communicate with the apparency of the world.

-But when we first see this infinite Being that we are, the job isn’t finished yet; we still have the remaining habits of thought to do away with.
+But when we first see this infinite being that we are, the job isn’t finished yet; we still have the remaining habits of thought to do away with.
 Then, when there’s no more remaining thought, subconscious and conscious—and the subconscious thoughts are the difficult ones to let go of—when there are no more thoughts, that’s the end of the road of playing limited.
 Then we are totally free, forever.

-Actually we have no choice: we are infinite Beings.
+Actually we have no choice: we are infinite beings.
 If there is a choice, it can only be to choose to be limited.
 We have chosen to be limited to such a degree that now we are blindly behaving as though we are extremely limited beings.
 This is the cause of all the apparent troubles.
 Troubles are only an apparency which is assumed to be real through our mind.
 Everything we see in the world, we see only in our mind.
 There’s nothing but our consciousness; nothing can be seen except through our consciousness.
 Whatever we see is in our consciousness, in our mind.
 When one begins to realize this, then one works to change his consciousness, and by so doing, one changes his environment.

 Changing one’s environment is a step on the way.
-Doing this, you have the proof; you understand what I’m saying.
+Doing this, you have the proof, you understand what I’m saying.
 Nothing should ever be accepted on hearsay.
 Never believe anything you hear.
 If you accept what I say to you just by listening to it, it’s only hearsay.
 You must prove everything for yourself.
 Then when you do, it’s your knowledge and it’s usable.
 To progress in the direction of wisdom and happiness it’s absolutely necessary that everyone proves it for himself.

 As said above, truth can never be found in the world.
 The world as we see it now is multiplicity, dual.
 When we go just behind the world, we discover the absolute truth: that there’s a singular Oneness throughout the world and universe and it turns out to be our very own Self, our very own Beingness, which some call God.
 The world is, but not as people see it.
 The world is truly only our very own Self.
 The “I” that we use when we say “I am” is the exact same “I” falsely appearing separate and divided.
 When we see the truth, we see that you are me, that there is only one Beingness, there is only one Consciousness, and that we are the sum-total of all the Beingness or Consciousness that formerly appeared separate.